axzilla/boilerbrew/README.md

 Remember, whether you include these in your Docker image or mount them as volumes, ensure that your approach aligns with your development workflow and deployment strategy.

+## Customizing for Your Project

+1. Modify the SvelteKit app in the `web` directory to fit your project needs.
+2. Adjust the PocketBase configuration in the `backend` directory as required.
+3. Ensure all necessary environment variables are properly set in your development and production environments.
+4. Update this README to include any project-specific instructions or information.

 ## Security Considerations

 - Never store sensitive information (like API keys or database passwords) in your Docker files or commit them to version control.